Trazodone (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, heart disease, heart rhythm problems, or low blood pressure.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, glaucoma, heart disease, heart rhythm problems, or low blood pressure.
 Tell your doctor if you recently had a heart attack.

 - For some children, teenagers, and young adults, this medicine may increase mental or emotional problems.
 This may lead to thoughts of suicide and violence.
 Talk with your doctor right away if you have any thoughts or behavior changes that concern you.
 Tell your doctor if you or anyone in your family has a history of bipolar disorder or suicide attempts.